X

 Aditya

-And just to understand this better, so I believe we have around 65 to 70 distributors in India.
-So just to understand.
-So are these new products being given to all the distributors?
-Have they been taking all these products or is it a step by step process where we are giving these products to the top 10 or top 15 distributors and then see how the offtake has been for us?
+Understood.
+And now just to understand this better.
+So I believe we have around 65 to 70 distributors in India.
+So just to understand, so are these new products being given to all the distributors, have they been taking all these products?
+So is it a step-by-step process where we are giving these products to the top 10 or top 15 distributors and then see how the offtake has been for these products?

 Rohit Mall

 No, we don’t restrict it for anybody, any of our dealers.
-It is given to all, whoever depends on where their dealer is placed, what kind of industries they cater to, what kind of end user or reseller connect they have.
-Based on that they show us interest.
-And based on that we also know who we could target, which dealers we could target with what kind of products.
-Not all dealers will do all kinds of products but yeah, we don’t restrict it for any particular dealer
+It is given to all whoever — depends on where their dealer is placed, what kind of industries they cater to, what kind of end user or reseller connect they have.
+Based on that, they show us interest.
+And based on that, we also know who we could target, which dealers we could target with what kind of products.
+Not all dealers will do all kinds of products.
+But yes, we don’t restrict it for any particular dealer.

 Aditya

-And to understand this better.
-So out of the 60, how many of these distributors, how many of the distributors we can target and do we need to look for new distributors for these products?
+And to understand this better, so out of the 60, how many of these — how many of the distributors we can target?
+And do we need to look for new distributors for these products?

 Rohit Mall

 We need to aim for new distributors in general, not specifically for these products.
-These products can go in the normal distribution channel that we have but in general we need to have more distributors as well.
-And for these specifics we launched helmets, we launched gumboot, we launched sports style lightweight safety shoe Pu.
-We are already doing so a lot of our dealers are already doing these products.
+These products can go in the normal distribution channel that we have.
+But in general, we need to have more distributors as well.
+And for the specifically, we launched helmets, we launched gumboots, we launched sports style, lightweight safety shoe.
+PU, we are already doing.
+So a lot of our dealers were already doing these products.
 It’s just a new addition.
-So about in all cases Nothing less than 50% of the dealers have asked for samples or inquiries and you know we are doing pricing and sampling and things like that with them.
+So about — in all cases, nothing less than 50% of the dealers have asked for samples or inquiries, and we are doing pricing and sampling, and things like that with them.

 Aditya